Loading

 1.

 angle brackets is the notation used for singularity functions.
-The angle brackets imply that if
+The angle brackets for

 then the function goes to zero as there is no effect on the beam due to the load, and if